The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web

 We identified Friends of Friends (FoF) haloes for all 50 snapshots of each realization using a linking parameter of $b=0.2$.
-Only haloes with a minimum mass of 20 particles were used.
-For each halo we computed extensive physical properties such as mass, radius, inertia tensor, angular momentum, $v_{\textrm{ {max}}}$, etc. The details of the computation of halo properties will be described in detail in a forthcoming paper.
-Subhaloes were identified only at the final snapshot at $z=0$ with the SUBFIND code \citep{Springel01} which identifies subhaloes as gravitationally bounded substructures inside FoF haloes.
+Only haloes with a minimum mass of $3.2 \times 10^{9}$ M$_{\odot}$, corresponding to 20 particles, were included in the catalogue.
+For each halo we computed physical properties such as mass, radius, inertia tensor, angular momentum and $v_{\textrm{ {max}}}$.
+Subhaloes were identified using the SubFind code \citep{Springel01} which identifies subhaloes as gravitationally bounded substructures inside FoF haloes.
 We also computed physical properties for the subhaloes and stored both halo and subhalo catalogues in a database for efficient retrieval.

-Given the large number of realizations, the creation, running and analysis of each of the 512 realizations is controlled with an automated pipeline.
-The final result is a set of halo/subhalo catalogues and most massive progenitor lists for FoF haloes.
+Given the large number of realizations, the creation, running and analysis of each of the 220 realizations is controlled with an automated pipeline.
+The final output is a set of haloe/subhalo catalogues and their most massive progenitor lines.